|Main Nose Cone:||BNC-50Y|

 I've long admired the looks of the "Astron Avenger," (KA-38) a long out-of-production two-staged kit introduced by Estes in the late 60s.
 When the plans for the kit were posted on "JimZ's" wonderful site, I decided to have a go at re-creating it.
 I actually began this project in 1998!
 It languished, unfinished, until the summer of 2000, when I completed the arduous task of sanding, ...

 The Avenger wasn't the first two-stager I'd ever built, (that would be the Beta,) but it was the first one I ever flew as a two-stager.
 When I got back into the hobby in 2001, I quickly realized that much of what I wanted to build from my 1977-80 heyday no longer existed.
-My solution to this was to buy an Estes Builders Special, only to find that it had become a corporate garbage can over ...
+My solution to this was to buy an Estes Builders Special, only to find that it had become a corporate ...

 An article about using the Avenger to experment with a new way to ensure that the second stage of a rocket ignites before the first stage falls away.